jmiemirza/MMFM-Challenge/MMFM-SOLUTION-README.md

 The documents in the MyDoc dataset, however, are a lot denser.
 They could contain thousand of text tokens, yet even Llava-Next only uses hundreds of visual tokens.
 Thus, I figured that a properly-augmented LLM should be able to outperform multimodal models.
 And I was right.
 To reproduce my results, you can follow these steps:

 1. First, run OCR on the MyDoc dataset using Surya by running `modal run modal_surya.py::run_surya_extraction --dataset="mydoc"`.
+2. Then, create the Huggingface Inference Endpoint by runnign the `0d-create-huggingface-endpoint-nous-hermes-docile.ipynb` notebook.
-2. Then run the `5b-mydoc-nous-hermes-docile.ipynb` notebook.
+3. Finally, run the `5b-mydoc-nous-hermes-docile.ipynb` notebook.
 Note that you might need to re-run them with different seeds in case some of the runs fail.

-### Solution Generation
+### Formatting the solution for submission

 To generate the final solution you can submit to the challenge platform, simply run the `build-submission.ipynb` notebook.